sqllabs/mysqlaudit/docs/README.md

 The auditor also validates recursive CTEs for `WITH RECURSIVE`, `UNION/UNION ALL`, and matching column lists so problem queries surface actionable diagnostics.

+## CHECK constraint auditing

+- Column-level and table-level `CHECK` clauses (including `NOT ENFORCED`) are now preserved end to end, so CREATE/ALTER statements round-trip without losing constraint expressions.
+- The auditing pipeline surfaces informational entries for enforced checks and warnings for `NOT ENFORCED` ones, making disabled constraints stand out in review results.
+- `ALTER TABLE ...
+ADD/DROP/ALTER CHECK` statements are tracked together with rollback SQL snippets, guaranteeing backups capture the constraint changes explicitly.

 ## Architecture